CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is a Pull Request?

-When you send a file over the internet
+Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.

 ## Question 12